-Prior this event a series of incidents had stirred racial tensions within Rosewood.
-During the previous winter of 1922 a white school teacher from Perry had been murdered and on New Years Eve of 1922 there was a Ku Klux Klan rally held in Gainesville, located not far away from Rosewood.
+Prior to this event, a series of incidents had stirred racial tensions within Rosewood.
+In the winter of 1922, a white school teacher from Perry had been murdered, and on New Years Eve in 1922 ,there was a Ku Klux Klan rally held in Gainesville, located not far away from Rosewood.

-In response to the allegation by Taylor, white men began to search for Jesse Hunter, Aaron Carrier and Sam Carter who were believed to be accomplices.
+In response to the allegation by Taylor, white men began to search for Jesse Hunter along with Aaron Carrier and Sam Carter, who were believed to be accomplices.
 Carrier was captured and incarcerated while Carter was lynched.
-The white mob suspected Aaron’s cousin, Sylvester Carrier, a Rosewood resident of harboring the fugitive, Jesse Hunter.
+The white mob suspected Aaron Carrier’s cousin Sylvester, a Rosewood resident, of harboring Jesse Hunter.

-On January 4, 1923 a group of 20 to 30 white men approached the Carrier home and shot the family dog.
-When Sylvester’s mother Sarah came to the porch to confront the mob they shot and killed her.
+On January 4, 1923, a group of twenty-to-thirty white men approached the Carrier home and shot the family dog.
+When Sylvester’s mother Sarah came to the porch to confront the mob, they shot and killed her.
 Sylvester defended his home, killing two men and wounding four in the ensuing battle before he too was killed.
 The remaining survivors fled to the swamps for refuge where many of the African American residents of Rosewood had already retreated, hoping to avoid the rising conflict and increasing racial tension.

 The next day the white mob burned the Carrier home before joining with a group of 200 men from surrounding towns who had heard erroneously that a black man had killed two white men.
 As night descended the mob attacked the town, slaughtering animals and burning buildings.
-An official report claims six blacks killed along with two whites.
+An official report claims six blacks and two whites were killed.
 Other accounts suggest a larger total.
-At the end of the carnage only two buildings remained standing, a house and the town general store.
+At the end of the carnage, only two buildings remained standing, a house and the town general store.